dotnet/designs/accepted/2020/asnreader/asnreader.md

 partial class AsnReader
 {
     /// <summary>
-    ///   Reads the next value as an Enumerated value with tag UNIVERSAL 10,
+    ///   Reads the next value as an Enumerated value with a specified tag,
-    ///   returning the contents as a <see cref="ReadOnlySpan{T}"/> over the original data.
+    ///   returning the contents as a <see cref="ReadOnlyMemory{T}"/> over the original data.
     /// </summary>
     /// <returns>
     ///   The bytes of the Enumerated value, in signed big-endian form.
     /// </returns>
-    /// <exception cref="CryptographicException">
+    /// <exception cref="AsnContentException">
     ///   the next value does not have the correct tag --OR--
     ///   the length encoding is not valid under the current encoding rules --OR--
     ///   the contents are not valid under the current encoding rules
     /// </exception>
     /// <seealso cref="ReadEnumeratedValue{TEnum}()"/>
-    public ReadOnlyMemory<byte> ReadEnumeratedBytes() => throw null;
-    public ReadOnlyMemory<byte> ReadEnumeratedBytes(Asn1Tag tag) => throw null;
+    public ReadOnlyMemory<byte> ReadEnumeratedBytes(Asn1Tag? tag=default) => throw null;

     /// <summary>
-    ///   Reads the next value as an Enumerated value with tag UNIVERSAL 10, converting it to
+    ///   Reads the next value as an Enumerated value with a specified tag, converting it to
     ///   the non-[<see cref="FlagsAttribute"/>] enum specified by <typeparamref name="TEnum"/>.
     /// </summary>
     /// <typeparam name="TEnum">Destination enum type</typeparam>